Advertisement

 The Stereotype: Men Are Needier When They're Sick

-The science: Respiratory infections may actually hit men harder.
+The science says: Respiratory infections may actually hit men harder.

-You may have read headlines pondering why men act like babies when they’re sick or seen the portrayals on TV: Women soldiering through colds and flu to keep the office or household running while their partners lie on the couch whining when they catch the same bug.
-“Man flu” might seem like something guys use to get out of chores—and maybe it’s true sometimes – but there also could be something deeper going on.
+You may have read headlines pondering why men seem to take getting a cold so hard or seen the portrayals on TV: Women soldiering through colds and flu to keep the office or household running while their partners lie on the couch whining when they catch the same bug.
+There's even a term for it: “man flu.”
+It might seem like something men simply use to get out of doing chores but there also could be something deeper going on.

 The results of a 2010 study analyzing cells from 63 people exposed to rhinovirus (the main cause of the common cold) suggest that premenopausal women have a stronger immune response than men of the same age.
 The same results were not found among postmenopausal women, suggesting a link between hormones and immune response.

-That's not all.
-Data collected between 1997 and 2007 suggests that American men are at a higher risk of flu-related death than women.
+What's more, data collected between 1997 and 2007 suggest that American men are at a higher risk of flu-related death than women.
 Other research suggests that women have larger and more effective immune responses to the flu vaccine—which may lessen the severity of the flu—while men aren’t as reactive.
 A 2013 study published in The Proceedings of the National Academy of Sciences may explain why: Higher levels of testosterone in the bloodstream were associated with lower antibody responses to the flu shot.

 Recent research has also suggested that men may experience more severe cases of and higher mortality rates from COVID-19.